DevSecTop/TF-via-PR/README.md

 # AWS Terraform Workflow for Multiple Environments

 > Terraform is a platform-agnostic tool which can orchestrate AWS infrastructure as code (IaC).
-This workflow enables deployment from multiple environments via GitHub Actions only.
+This reusable workflow enables deployment of multiple environments via GitHub Actions.
 Use-cases include directory-based environment isolation and management of multiple backends/workspaces from a single repository.

 - [Prerequisites](#prerequisites)
 - [TL;DR](#tldr)